 Every six months, the Federal Communications Commission releases updated data on the respective coverage of every internet provider in the US.
 That includes coverage maps as well as metrics on the types of technologies being used, the number of customers that fall into each provider's footprint, and the specific upload and download speeds available to those customers, should they choose to sign up.
-The latest update went live just last week, and brings the database up to date as of June 2020.
+The latest update went live earlier this month, and brings the database up to date as of December 2020.

 To that end, here's a quick rundown of the major takeaways from the FCC's latest update, and what they tell us about the current state of broadband in America.